BeyondTrust/secrets-safe-action/README.md

 For this extension to retrieve a secret the Secrets Safe instance must be preconfigured with the secret in question and must be authorized to read it.

+Runners must use a Linux operating system.
+Additionally, self-hosted runners will need Docker installed.

 ## Inputs

 ### `client_id`